Skip to navigation Skip to content

 ‘Successful’ phone contact means that a Service Officer has spoken with the customer and explained which information is required and when.

-• Yes, and the customer:
+• No, and the customer

 11

-Resident of New Zealand in estimate period – manually request information from NZIR + Read more ...
+Manually request information from NZIR + Read more ...

 Overseas income information can be requested under the Australia New Zealand Agreement.
-Customers need to be on salary/ wage (not self-employed) and/ or benefit income for NZIR to provide this information.
+Customers need to be on salary/ wage (not self-employed) and/or benefit income for NZIR to provide this information.

 To request NZIR information: